 The department received suggested rule changes from the Ohio Alliance of Early Learning Advocates in November 2016 and from stakeholder meetings held on January 31, 2017 and March 17, 2017.
 These meetings were convened at the request of the Office of Common Sense Initiative to gather stakeholder feedback after the December 31, 2016 effective date of the rewritten child care licensing rules.
-The draft rules were also reviewed by the Child Care Advisory Council's (CCAC) Policy Subcommittee on April 27, 2017.
+The draft rules were also reviewed by the Child Care Advisory Council's Policy Subcommittee on April 27, 2017.
 Comments from each of these meetings were incorporated prior to the public Clearance process.
 The proposed rules and forms were in Clearance from May 16, 2017 through May 30, 2017.
-ODJFS received comments from 20 individuals.
+ODJFS received comments from ten individuals.
 New input will continue to be carefully considered during and immediately following the public hearing comment period.
-However, comments that didn't align with the federal requirements of the Child Care Development Block Grant were not incorporated.